sous-chefs/certificate/README.md

 private keys, and CA bundles you wish to deploy to servers with the LWRP.
-I used Joshua Timberman's [blog post](https://jtimberman.posterous.com/64227128), and the Opscode [Wiki documentation](http://wiki.opscode.com/display/chef/Encrypted+Data+Bags) on as a reference in creating this cookbook.
+I used Joshua Timberman's [blog post](https://jtimberman.posterous.com/64227128), and the Opscode [Wiki documentation](http://wiki.opscode.com/display/chef/Encrypted+Data+Bags) as a reference in creating this cookbook.

 First, create a **data bag secret** as follows.
 You need to manually copy the *encrypted_data_bag_secret* to */etc/chef* on your servers, or place it